Azure/Azure-Landing-Zones/docs/content/accelerator/startermodules/terraform-platform-landing-zone/_index.md

 ### Turn off Private DNS zones and Private DNS resolver

 You can choose to not deploy any DNS related resources.
-In order to do that, they need to remove the DNS configuration and disable the DINE policy.
+In order to do that, they need to remove the DNS configuration and disable the DINE (deploy if not exists) policy.
 You can either comment out or remove the configuration entirely.

 The steps to follow are: